-[1] The district court properly held that NMFS may not use a hypothetical "reference operation" in its jeopardy analysis to exclude from the proposed action's impacts the effects of related operations NMFS deems "nondiscretionary."
+[1] The district court properly held that NMFS may not use a hypothetical "reference operation" in its jeopardy analysis to exclude from the proposed actions' impacts the effects of related operations NMFS deems "nondiscretionary."
 NMFS admits that it chose the reference operation approach in order to avoid "trying to precisely determine the extent of the Action Agencies' discretionary operation."
-However, ESA does not permit agencies to ignore potential jeopardy risks by labeling parts of an action nondiscretionary.
-ESA's section 7 requirements "apply to all actions in which there is discretionary Federal involvement or control."
-50 CFR § 402.03.
-We cannot approve NMFS's interpretation of this rule as excluding from the agency action under review any portions of admittedly-discretionary actions that the agency deems nondiscretionary, since this approach conflicts with ESA's basic mandate.
+However, neither the ESA nor Home Builders permits agencies to ignore potential jeopardy risks by labeling parts of an action nondiscretionary.
+We cannot approve NMFS's interpretation of this rule as excluding from the agency action under review discretionary agency actions taken pursuant to a broad congressional mandate.

 [2] First, we note that federal agencies, including NMFS, have not previously taken such a cramped view of § 402.03's reference to "discretionary" federal action.
-See Defenders of Wildlife v.
-EPA, 420 F.3d 946, 968 (9th Cir.
-2005) (deferring to the EPA's interpretation that an agency's decision to transfer water-quality permitting authority to Arizona triggered section 7 requirements, even though the transfer satisfied all Clean Water Act ["CWA"] requirements).
-Indeed, the current approach is a drastic change from NMFS's own approach in the 1995 and 2000 BiOps.
+Indeed, such an approach is a drastic change from NMFS's own approach in the 1995 and 2000 BiOps.
 Because NMFS's approach is a novel one, completely at odds with NMFS's prior scientific approaches, it merits little deference.
 INS v.
 Cardoza-Fonseca, 480 U.S. 421, 446 n.30 (1987) ("An agency interpretation of a relevant provision which conflicts with the agency's earlier interpretation is entitled to considerably less deference") (internal quotation marks omitted).